•Clearing the Switch IP Address and Configuration

 STP loops can cause serious performance issues that look like port or interface problems.

-A unidirectional link can cause loops.
-It occurs when the traffic sent by the switch is received by its neighbor, but the traffic from the neighbor is not received by the switch.
-A broken fiber-optic cable, other cabling problems, or a port issue could cause this one-way communication.
+Unidirectional links can cause spanning-tree loops.
+A unidirectional link occurs when the traffic sent by the switch is received by its neighbor, but does not receive traffic sent by the neighbor.
+A broken fiber-optic cable, other cabling, or a port issue could cause this one-way communication.

-You can enable UniDirectional Link Detection (UDLD) on the switch to help identify unidirectional link problems.
-For information about enabling UDLD on the switch, see the "Understanding UDLD" section in the switch software configuration guide on Cisco.com.
+The UniDirectional Link Detection (UDLD) protocol helps identify unidirectional link problems.
+For more information, see the "Understanding UDLD" section in the switch software configuration guide on Cisco.com.

 Speed, Duplex, and Autonegotiation